-One day a man was brought before the king.
+Storyteller: One day a man was brought before the king.
 This man was one of the king's servants.
-This servant owed the king a lot of money-more money than he could ever pay back!
-So the king said to the servant, "Because you owe me so much money, I'm going to have you and your family sold into slavery!"
-The servant replied, "Please, my lord, have patience with me!
-I will pay back everything I owe."
+This servant owed the king a lot of money-so much money that he could never hope to repay it.
+The king said to the servant:

+King: Because you owe me so much money, I'm going to have you and your family sold into slavery to pay back a tiny part of your debt.

+Servant: Please, my lord, have patience with me.
+I will pay back everything.